 What Counts as a VIP Colosseum Experience?

 A VIP Colosseum experience is usually a tour or ticket that gives you something beyond the basic standard visit.
-That may mean a private guide, a smaller group, special access to the underground or arena floor, attic access, night entry, or a more carefully planned route through the Colosseum, Roman Forum, and Palatine Hill.
+That may mean a private guide, a smaller group, special access to the underground or arena floor, attic or upper-level access, night entry, or a more carefully planned route through the Colosseum, Roman Forum, and Palatine Hill.

 What VIP Experiences Are Available at the Colosseum?